azelezniak/vfd_wiki/Vfd_users_guide.md

 ### Comments And Other Elements
 Any  field  which VFd doesn't expect is ignored, and thus the comments   array   allows   the   creator  to  document  the
 configuration  without  interfering  with  VFd  Order  of the fields is unimportant,  however  the  field  names  are  case sensitive.

+## QoS Configuration
+With  version  2,  VFd  supports  a  QoS (quality of service) allowing the system manager to define the traffic  class  and queue parameters which are then applied to the underlying NIC by VFd.
+These  parameters  exist  as  overall  configuration information  which  is  defined in the main VFd configuration file, and information which is specific to each VF  and  thus supplied in the configuration file for each VF.

+The  parameters  allow  QoS to be enabled, and define each of the four supported traffic classes.
+In addition  to  separate traffic  classes,  it is possible to group two or more of the classes into what are known as bandwidth groups.
+The  set  of parameters  for QoS can be quite lengthy, and thus a complete example is presented as an appendix to  this  document  as  a part   of  an  overall  VFd  configuration  file.
+Figure  5
+illustrates how each traffic class may be defined to VFd.

+The traffic class definition object  contains  the  following
+fields:

+**  name :** The traffic class name (future and/or diagnostic output).

+** pri :** The priority of the traffic class (0 - 3  where  0
+is the lowest).

+** lsp :** When true, sets link strict priority on the class.

+** bst :** When true, sets bandwidth group strict priority on the class.

+** max_bw :** Maximum amount of  bandwidth  as  a  percentage (future).

+**  min_bw  :**  Minimum  amount of bandwidth as a percentage (future).

+### Traffic Class Over Subscription
+By default, the percentages associated with any traffic class queue sharing (please refer to the section on configuring VFs for more details) must not exceed 100%.
+When a request to add a  VF  is  made, VFd will examine the queue share settings in the VF configuration file and will reject the request if  the new settings cause one or more of the queue percentage totals to exceed 100%.
+As an  example,  if  two  VFs  are  currently managed  by  VFd  and  each  has  been given 50% share of the priority 2 queue, it will be impossible  to  add  another  VF that defines a non-zero share for the priority 2 queue.

+_Over  subscription_ allows for the sum of percentages of any traffic  class  queue  to  exceed  100%.
+When  enabled,  the percentages  for  each  queue with a total exceeding 100% are normalised such that the values given to the NIC total  100%.
+Continuing the previous example, if a third VF is added, with a queue share of 20%, taking the total  for  the  priority  2 queue  to  120%, the actual percentages used when configuring the underlying hardware would be reduced to approximately 83% of the indicated value (41.5%, 41.5% and 16.6%).

+To  enable over subscription for a PF, he following field may be added to any  of  the  definitions  in  the  pciid  array.
+(Please see Appendix A for a complete example.)

+           "vf_oversubscription": true,

+IF  the set VF configuration files define one or more traffic classes which do not total 100%, the values  are  'normalised up' such that the overall usage is equal to 100%.

+### Enabling QoS
+By  default, VFd starts up in non-QoS mode (v1 mode) and thus QoS must be enabled in the main configuration file  in  order for  VFd  to  recognise  any  of  the  QoS configuration.
+The following configuration file  parameter  may  be  defined  to enable QoS:

+           "enable_qos": true

+The  -q  command  line option can also be used to turn on QoS which may be a more convenient way of enabling  this  feature when testing.

 # Running VFd
 The  daemon  can  be  started  manually, or using the upstart start and stop commands as would be done for any other system service.
 When  running manually the user must be _root,_ and various command line options may be provided allowing  for  a diverse testing environment.
 The VFd command line syntax is:

-           vfd [-f] [-n] [-p config-parm-file]
+           vfd [-f] [-n] [-p config-parm-file] [-q]